Our aim is to provide an assessment system that is understood by students, staff and parents so that everyone can see how students are progressing.

 For each grade card that is sent home, alongside the assessment information, staff also report on other aspects of a students work.
 These include:

-- Attitude to Learning - The attitude a student shows to their learning, both class learning and home learning.
+- Engagement with Learning - the attitude a student shows to their learning, both class learning and home learning.

 Each of these is graded by the class teacher as:

-For each grade card the class teacher reports a current grade and an end of year prediction for Key Stage 3 students or a prediction for the end of year 11 for students in Key Stage 4.
+For each grade card the class teacher reports a prediction for the end of Year 11 for students in Key Stage 4 and for the end of Year 13 in Key Stage 5.

-Progress should always be considered in conjunction with the Attitude to Learning, Home Learning and Organisation grades.
-If all of these are Good or Outstanding then a student should be congratulated even if they working towards as the targets are challenging and students’ progress at different rates.
+Meeting expectations should always be considered in conjunction with the Communication and Teamwork, Engagement with Learning and Home Learning Completion grades.
+If all of these are Good or Outstanding then a student should be congratulated even if they are working towards as the targets are challenging and students’ progress at different rates.

-Should you have any questions about assessment at Marlborough then please contact Miss D Crook, Deputy Headteacher or Mr A Stanton, Assistant Headteacher.
+Should you have any questions about assessment at Marlborough then please contact Mr A Stanton, Deputy Headteacher.